speedybits/b4m_turtlebot3/b4m_readme.md

 ## Prerequisites

 1. Docker installed and configured (see [DOCKER_SETUP.md](DOCKER_SETUP.md))
+   - **Mac Users**: Make sure to start Docker Desktop from Launchpad before running any commands
 2. B4M API token (required for robot communication)
 3. For Ubuntu Linux only: Working microphone (optional, for voice control with real audio input)